fbgallet/roam-extension-find-replace/README.md

 Press `Ctrl + S` to open a search box similar to the browsers' search box usually called with Ctrl+F: the search results are instantly highlighted in the current page and and switching from one to the other automatically scrolls the display.

 But this search box is specially designed for Roam Research since it detects the words hidden in the collapsed blocks and expands them automatically, by checking an option.
 The search can also be extended to the whole workspace, linked references and pages in the sidebar.

+🆕 in v.3, you can now specify a logic operator if you enter multiple words: by default, the whole string is searched, but you can search each word separated by a spaces with the OR operator (at least one word) or the AND operator (all words must be present in the block, in any order).
+AND+ is an experimental feature, it's like AND but it includes first children.

 You can have a quick overview of the search results (including hidden blocks) by clicking `🔎︎` and copied in the clipboard as plain text (block references are resolved).
 Or you can copy the block references with '((📋))' and paste them anywhere in your graph.